Seddryck/NBi/_documentation/setup-data-engineering.md

 ## Referencing a connection-string

-If you want, you can also reference a connection-string in the xml attributes named *connectionString*.
-Useful, to avoid to repeat this connection-string within all your commands, you can create a default value for the *connectionString* in the [settings](/docs/config-connection-strings) at the top of your test-suite where the value for the xml attribute *apply-to* must be set *setup-cleanup*.
+If you want, you can also reference a connection-string in the xml attributes named *connection-string*.
+Useful, to avoid to repeat this connection-string within all your commands, you can create a default value for the *connection-string* in the [settings](/docs/config-connection-strings) at the top of your test-suite where the value for the xml attribute *apply-to* must be set *setup-cleanup*.

 {% highlight xml %}
 <settings>
   <default apply-to="setup-cleanup">
-    <connectionString>Data Source=(local)\SQL2012;Initial Catalog=AdventureWorksDW2012;Integrated Security=true</connectionString>
+    <connection-string>Data Source=(local)\SQL2012;Initial Catalog=AdventureWorksDW2012;Integrated Security=true</connection-string>
   </default>
 </settings>
 {% endhighlight %}